underlines/awesome-ml/llm-tools.md

 -   [starcoder.cpp](https://github.com/bigcode-project/starcoder.cpp)
 -   [GPTQ-for-SantaCoder](https://github.com/mayank31398/GPTQ-for-SantaCoder) 4bit quantization for SantaCoder
 -   [supercharger](https://github.com/catid/supercharger) Write Software + unit tests for you, based on Baize-30B 8bit, using model parallelism
+-   [Autodoc](https://github.com/context-labs/autodoc) toolkit that auto-generates codebase documentation using GPT-4 or Alpaca, and can be installed in a git repository in about 5 minutes.
+-   [smol-ai developer](https://github.com/smol-ai/developer) a personal junior developer that scaffolds an entire codebase with a human-centric and coherent whole program synthesis approach using <200 lines of Python and Prompts.

 ## Libraries and Wrappers
 ### openAI